Prof. Fankhauser - Portrait

 Card

-Prof. Fankhauser has over two decades of international experience and combines comprehensive conservative and surgical expertise—from cataract and glaucoma surgery to retinal treatments and state-of-the-art laser applications.
+Prof. Dr Fankhauser has over two decades of international experience and combines comprehensive conservative and surgical expertise—from cataract and glaucoma surgery to retinal treatments and state-of-the-art laser applications.
 Under his leadership, the institution is committed to a scientifically well-founded, holistic approach characterized by active research into early detection, high-end diagnostics, and individualized therapy.

 Detect and Treat Glaucoma Early